ardanlabs/gotraining/topics/profiling/README.md

 	go get -u github.com/rakyll/boom

-## Dave Cheney's profiling presentation:
+## Dave Cheney's Profiling Presentation:

 Much of what I have learned comes from Dave and working on solving problems.
 This slide deck is a great place to start.
 Much of this material can be found in the material below.